longhorn/website/content/docs/1.7.0/advanced-resources/deploy/revision_counter.md

 When revision counter is enabled and all the replicas in the volume are in the 'ERR' state, the engine controller will be in a faulted state, and for engine to recover the volume, it will get the replica with the largest revision counter as 'Source of Truth' to rebuild the rest replicas.

 When the revision counter is disabled in this case, the engine controller will get the `volume-head-xxx.img` last modified time and head file size of all replicas.
 It will also do the following steps:
-1. Based on the time that `volume-head-xxx.img` was last modified, get the latest modified replica, and any replica that was last modified within five seconds can be put in the candidate replicas for now.
+1. Identify the replica with the most recent last modified timestamp based on when `volume-head-xxx.img` was last modified
+1. Select all replicas with last modified timestamp within 5s of the above replica's last modified timestamp
-2. Compare the head file size for all the candidate replicas, and pick the one with the largest file size as the source of truth.
+2. From the replica candidates from the above step, compare the head file size of the candidates, and pick the ones with the largest file size
+1. From the replica candidates from the above step, pick the best replica with most recent modified timestamp
-3. The replica chosen as the source of truth is changed to 'RW' mode, and the rest of the replicas are marked as 'ERR' mode.
-Replicas are rebuilt based on the replica chosen as the source of truth.
+3. Change the best replica to 'RW' mode, and the other replicas are marked as 'ERR' mode.
+The errored replicas are rebuilt based on the best replica